The Freedom of Minimalism

 Tiny House zoning issues

-Tiny houses are not allowed in many places, and this is most often due to the property tax structure.
+Tiny houses are not allowed in many places, most often due to the property tax structure.
 Property taxes are a major income source for local governments.
-They often pay for a variety of services including schools, fire and police, infrastructure, libraries, garbage and recycling, etc. Property taxes are usually based on the value of your land and home.
+They pay for a variety of services including schools, fire and police, infrastructure, libraries, garbage and recycling, etc. Property taxes are usually based on the value of your land and home.
 The more square footage of the home, the higher the taxes, and the more income the municipality takes in.
-So there is not much motivation there to allow tiny or even small houses.
+So there is little motivation there to allow tiny or even small houses.
 The system discourages small and sustainable living.

 Movement on the rise